mikeizbicki/cmc-csci046/README.md

 No `nohup.out` file in the repo.

 introduce superclasses/static methods before the week on BSTs; it's too much to do it all at once; consider doing the deque class

+Should probably do doubly linked list as Deque before doing BSTs

+Demo something like the insert function in class; it's difficult for students to do the recursive inserts that modify the node values

+Should add an insert/remove_min function to the BST/AVLTree class? as an analogy to the heap

+Clarify which trees should have duplicates/no duplicates

+Add tests to BST/AVLTree/Heap for runtime of operations

 -->